 56 television series filmed in NYC during the 2016-17 season, an increase of 8 percent over last year – creating thousands of jobs and bringing millions of dollars in spending to local economy

-NEW YORK—Today, Mayor de Blasio and Mayor's Office of Media and Entertainment Commissioner Julie Menin announced a record-breaking 56 episodic television series filmed in New York City during the 2016-17 season.
+NEW YORK, June 6, 2017—Today, Mayor de Blasio and Mayor's Office of Media and Entertainment Commissioner Julie Menin announced a record-breaking 56 episodic television series filmed in New York City during the 2016-17 season.
 The new high, up from 52 last year, reaffirms the City's status as the premier location for the episodic television production industry.
 The number of television shows shot in the city has been setting records every year for the last seven seasons, thanks to the proliferation of networks and platforms commissioning scripted content, including streaming services like Netflix, Hulu and Amazon.

 "We are experiencing a new golden age of television.
 The industry is enjoying a period of substantial expansion – not only to different audiences, but new platforms.
 And our City is doing an excellent job of getting its share of this growth," said Mayor Bill de Blasio.
 "Production activity is spreading out to all five boroughs, and with it, more and more good-paying jobs for New Yorkers."

 "We are thrilled that, once again, New York City has broken a new record in the number of television series shooting here," said Media and Entertainment Commissioner Julie Menin.
 "New York is the greatest backdrop in the world, and the diversity of the city's locations is unparalleled as is its skilled workforce.
 This increase in production provides enormous revenue to the city's small businesses, as well as thousands of well-paying jobs, something we can all celebrate."